-Responsible to an Assistant Director/Area Coordinator of Residence Life for assisting with the supervision and administration of a residence hall community of 600 to 900 students and for supporting and promoting a diversified residential program.
-Responsibilities include supervision of Resident Assistants; staff selection, training, and evaluation; student contact in the areas of counseling, conflict resolution, crisis management, mediation, discipline, organization advising, and social justice training.
-Duties include administration of daily operations, on call coverage for campus and community development within the area.
+Responsible to the Assistant Director of Student Affairs for the supervision and administration of a residence hall community and for supporting and promoting a diversified residential program.
+Duties include: supervision of resident assistants; staff selection, training, and evaluation; student contact in the areas of counseling, conflict resolution, crisis management, mediation, discipline, organization advising, social justice/diversity; administration of daily operations, on call coverage for campus and community development.
 Typically requires a Master's degree or higher, or an equivalent combination of education and experience.
-Master's degree or higher in Student Personnel/Counseling or related area preferred.
 Must display interest in working with first year students and/or an academically-focused environment.
-Should possess thorough understanding of the role and purpose of residence hall living as it applies to student development.
+Successful candidate should possess thorough understanding of the role and purpose of residence hall living as it applies to student development.
 Must demonstrate a commitment to the development of a community where diversity and sustainability are valued.
 Driver's license preferred.
 If operating a University vehicle for this position, candidate will be required to successfully complete a motor vehicle records check in addition to standard background checks.
 This is an annual live-in position typically funded for up to four years.
 Appointments will be made on an annual basis based on continued satisfactory performance.
 This is an 83.3% full-time equivalency (FTE) job.
 Months off are mid-May to mid-July of each year.
 Full Penn State benefits included.
 Start date will be July 15, 2019.

 CAMPUS SECURITY CRIME STATISTICS: For more about safety at Penn State, and to review the Annual Security Report which contains information about crime statistics and other safety and security matters, please go to http://www.police.psu.edu/clery/, which will also provide you with detail on how to request a hard copy of the Annual Security Report.